johnnyk1090/A-Tale-of-Two-Models-U2Net-vs.-CNN-for-Medical-Diagnosis/README.md

 Here're some of the project's best features:

-*   Use and configuration of Residual U-blocks
+*   Usage and configuration of Residual U-blocks
-*   Construct U2-Net architecture using Residual U-blocks
+*   Construction of U2-Net architecture using Residual U-blocks
-*   Production of Salience probability maps of an input image as side outputs of U2-Net
+*   Production of Salience probability maps of input images as side outputs of U2-Net
 *   Model in CUDA-GPU